 - We are one of only a few programs in the country to integrate medical care and mental health treatment, and our Glenn Family Wellness Clinic earned certification as a Behavioral Health Home from The Joint Commission.

 Adult Residential Program Fees

-The residential treatment program at Skyland Trail is in-network with many plans offered by Aetna, Cigna, and Magellan and is non-contracted for all other insurance carriers.
+The residential treatment program at Skyland Trail is in-network with many plans offered by Aetna, Blue Cross Blue Shield, Cigna, and Magellan and is non-contracted for all other insurance carriers.
 Families may be able to use out-of-network benefits to cover a portion of treatment costs.
 Please speak with our financial counselors to determine an estimate of your financial responsibility.
 The base program cost of a 30-day stay in residential care is $33,000.